 |

-need any more accolades for your book, but I've read
+You don't need any more accolades for your book,

-it twice already - it's the thoughful attitude I appreciate, thanks
+but I've read it twice already - it's the thoughful attitude I

 |